 Strategic location, layout and management of future development at the planning stage can reduce future fire threat and risk to critical life and property assets.
-The current situation is that the proposed CCN development is located adjacent to a moderate to extreme bush fire hazard area subject to BAL FZ construction standards.
-This is at variance with acceptable solution A1.1 and is subsequently non-compliant with performance criteria for development location.
+The current situation is that some vegetation adjacent to the project area was classed as containing a Moderate to Extreme bushfire hazard.
+Adequate separation of proposed dwellings from these hazards in the form of Building Protection Zones will be required to maintain compliance with PFBFP Guidelines.
+Figure 6 illustrates the relevant BALs and Building Protection Zones for the assessment area.